Infinity Guitar Works

 Guitar intonation is quite a simple concept, but it seems to be a big stumbling block for players who are looking to undertake their own setup and basic maintenance work.

-The concept is straight forward:
+The concept is straightforward:

 A string needs to be a certain length when the instrument is in tune so that each note is at the correct pitch all the way along the string.
 Each note that you fret on the guitar is at the correct pitch.